Best AI Palm Reading Apps 2026: Free vs Paid Compared

 This is the strongest posture because it is architecturally impossible to store or misuse the photo.
 Even if the developer wanted to keep it, they cannot — it never arrives on their servers.

-Posture B: Cloud Processing With Explicit Deletion Policy (Middle)
+Posture B: Cloud Processing With an Explicit No-Training, No-Retention Commitment (Middle)

-This posture is acceptable if you trust the developer to honor the policy and if you accept that the photo is briefly on their infrastructure.
-Most users are comfortable here.
-It is not as strong as on-device processing but it is a reasonable middle ground.
+This posture is acceptable if you trust the developer to honor the stated policy and accept that the photo briefly touches their infrastructure during processing.
+It is not as strong as on-device processing, where the image never leaves your device at all, but a clear, specific commitment like this is a meaningfully better position than silence on the topic.

 Posture C: Cloud Processing With Vague or Undisclosed Retention (Weakest)

 This is the posture to be careful with.
-It does not necessarily mean the app is misusing your photo — most probably are not — but the lack of specific commitment means you have no recourse if they change the policy or if a data breach occurs.
+It does not necessarily mean a given app is misusing your photo, but the lack of a specific commitment means you have no recourse if the policy changes later or a data breach occurs.

 Live-reader marketplaces occupy a fourth position because your photo (if you share one) goes to the individual reader, not to the platform's ML infrastructure.
 Whether that reader saves it or forwards it is outside the platform's technical control.
 Some marketplaces have policies against readers retaining client data, but enforcement is limited.